Home of the Rangers Mural

 Northwestern Online Course Exam Proctoring Policy (PDF)

-Exam proctoring request forms and more information can be found on the ITV website.
+Exam proctoring request forms and more information can be found on the Distance Learning website.

 Note: Northwestern students traveling to a Northwestern campus (Alva, Enid, or Woodward) for a proctored exam are not assessed a proctoring fee.